30 Nov. Port Blair

 The day started off pleasantly cool, then became increasingly hot and humid under partly cloudy skies.
 As is common in the Andamans, the Aashiaanaa Residency Inn has an ungenerous check-out time of 8 a.m., so the early departure time for Havelock Island was timely.
 From the Inn I had an easy walk of a few hundred meters to Phoenix Bay Jetty, where I had to wait for the check-in process—and pay an extra 50 rupees—before boarding.
 A government boat was also leaving about the same time and had attracted a huge crowd, so I doubt a ticket on it would have been available.
 Onboard I had a comfy upholstered seat in an air-conditioned cabin, though myself and most passengers also stepped outside to watch jungle-clad islands glide past during the 2.5-hour gentle journey.
 Inside a Bollywood ‘masala’ movie played with the mix of humor, violence, justice, and music that so appeals to Indians.
 I was the only Westerner aboard, and I only saw a handful of them among the crowds on arrival at Havelock’s jetty on the north end of the island.
 A tourist office near the jetty had very little information.

 With no reservation, I just hopped in an autorickshaw for the 100-rupee ride south to Beach 5, where many accommodations line the road.
 Orient Legend Resort, mentioned in the Lonely Planet guidebook, seemed a likely place to stay, and had a choice of very basic mattress-on-floor bamboo huts (400 rupees) or basic rooms with attached bath (1500 rupees), which seemed a better bet.
 I wasn’t sure this was the best deal, so I walked north and had a look at a bunch of other resorts.
 Most turned out to be full and the rest more expensive, so I returned to Orient Legend Resort and checked in, then had breakfast in its little restaurant.
-The resort, surrounded by coconut and betel palms, sits beside a sandy beach.
-The shallow sea glows a bright turquoise color for a long ways out before turning to dark blue.
+The resort, surrounded by coconut and betel palms, sits beside a sandy beach where the shallow sea glows a bright turquoise color for a long ways out before turning to dark blue.
 Most restaurants specialize in seafood, but this morning I noticed a pair of vegetarian places to the north on opposite sides of the road.
 So in the evening—it gets dark at 5 p.m.—I walked north to Shakahaar and had a chatpata paneer (cheese cubes in a fiery and tasty tomato sauce).
 A hazy full moon rose above the coconut palms.

 Several scuba dive shops line the road near my resort, and I stopped at Andaman Bubbles for information.
 Strong winds had caused cancellations of boat trips, but I could check back in a few days to find out if conditions had improved.
 Diving costs in the Andamans run about $75-100 for a pair of dives, about twice that of Southeast Asia.
 Part of this is an 18% government tax, but it still seems too high.
 Nevertheless I do plan to go diving here to see the undersea life.